Obstructions to convexity in neural codes: Discussion

 \section{Discussion}

-We resolved the question of whether all neural codes with no local obstructions are convex.
-Nonetheless, several related questions remain open.
-Are all neural codes with no local obstructions good-cover codes?
-Are all max-intersection-complete codes (i.e.\ closed under maximal intersection) convex?
-Even for codes on 5 neurons, these questions are unresolved.
-Our enumeration of codes on 5 neurons without local obstructions is a step toward attacking these problems.
+We resolved the problem of whether all neural codes with no local obstructions are convex.
+This motivates some related questions.
+First, are all neural codes with no local obstructions good-cover codes?
+Even for codes on five neurons, this question is unresolved.
+Our enumeration of codes on five neurons without local obstructions is a step toward attacking these problems.

+Next, are all max-intersection-complete codes (i.e.\ closed under maximal intersection) convex?
+We posed this question in an earlier version of this work, and since then Cruz {\em et al.} have answered it in the affirmative \cite{intersection-complete}.

-Additional questions arise from our counterexample code.
-First, is there another code with the same simplicial complex as the counterexample code that also is non-convex despite having no local obstructions?
-We generalize this question as follows.
-We defined the minimal code on a simplicial complex $\Delta$ to be the smallest neural code $\mathcal{C}$ with no local obstructions such that $\Delta(\CC)=\Delta$.
-(We could also consider a minimal convex code with a given simplicial complex, although this is not, in general, unique: recall the codes discussed at the end of Section~\ref{sec:counterex}.)
+The next question arises from codes of the form $\CC_{\rm min} (\Delta)$, which we recall is the smallest neural code $\mathcal{C}$ with no local obstructions such that $\Delta(\CC)=\Delta$.
+(We could also consider a minimal convex code with a given simplicial complex, although this is not, in general, unique: recall the codes discussed in Remark~\ref{rmk:2-minimal}.)
 If the minimal code on a simplicial complex is convex, are all codes on the same simplicial complex that contain the minimal code convex?
-If true, this would reduce the classification of convex codes to the determination of the minimal convex codes on each simplicial complex.
+Again, Cruz {\em et al.}~\cite{intersection-complete} recently answered this question in the affirmative.
+Accordingly, this reduces the classification of convex codes to the determination of the minimal convex codes on each simplicial complex.

 Finally, we pose some questions that arise from our counterexample code.
 First, our proof that this code is non-convex hinged upon a forced two-dimensional structure.
 Similar techniques have helped us to draw receptive fields for other five-neuron codes which permitted exclusion of an intersection of maximal codewords.
 Can we use these techniques to draw place fields in general, or to determine bounds on minimal embedding dimension?